 What is the difference between oats and oatmeal?

-Oats are the whole grain kernels or oat groats of the oat plant.
+Oats are whole grain kernels or oat groats of the oat plant.
 Oatmeal is the cereal or porridge that is prepared using cooked oats.

 Similar to cornmeal, coarsely ground oat groats are also referred to as oatmeal.